oliveroneill/hanserver/README.md

 into `hanhttpserver`.
 This is logged to the "hanserver" channel but can be changed in `hanapi/reporting/reporting.go`.

-Before calling `docker-compose up` you will need to open `hancollector/collectors/config/<collectorname>.go` and set `Enabled` and the configuration needed.
+Before calling `docker-compose up` you will need to copy `default_config.json` and set the required fields to configure the collectors.
+Copying this json and calling it `config.json` is recommended since the `gitignore` includes this file.
 `hanhttpserver` will throw an error if no collectors are enabled.
-If you don't want to use the implemented collectors, just set `Enabled` to `false`.
+If you don't want to use the implemented collectors, just set `enabled` to `false`.
 You must then implement your own collector, see `hancollector/README.md` for more info.